-\$ '000 2021 2020
+\$ '000 2022 2021

+Balance at 1 July 18

-Additions 28 30
+Additions 28

-Accretion of interest (1) (1)
+Accretion of interest (1)

-Payments (9) (1)
+Payments (10) (9)

-Balance at 30 June 18 28
+Balance at 30 June 8 18

 Classified as:

-Current 10 10
+Current 8 10

-Non Current 8 18
+Non Current - 8

 The maturity analysis of lease liabilities is included in Note 13.

 The Group had total cash outflows for leases of \$6K.
 The following are the amounts recognised in profit or loss:

-Depreciation expense of Right-of-Use Assets 9 2
+Depreciation expense of Right-of-Use Assets 10 9

-Interest expense on lease liabilities 1 1
+Interest expense on lease liabilities 1

-Expense relating to short term leases 3
+Total amount recognised in profit or loss 10 10

-Note 17.
+Note 16.
 Superannuation

-The Council makes employer superannuation contributions in respect of its employees to Statewide Super (formerly Local Government Superannuation Scheme).
+The Council makes employer superannuation contributions in respect of its employees to Hostplus Super (formerly Statewide Super).
 There are two types of membership, each of which is funded differently.
 Permanent and contract employees of the South Australian Local Government sector with Salarylink benefits prior to 24 November 2009 have the option to contribute to the Accumulation section and/or Salarylink.
 All other employees (including casuals) have all contributions allocated to the Accumulation section.